Skip to content

 Resource Hub.

-How the QCovid Calculator was Developed.
+How The QCovid Calculator Was Developed

 The QCovid calculator is an evidence based risk prediction model that estimates your risk of hospitalisation or death from Covid-19.
 It uses factors such as age, sex, ethnicity and existing medical conditions to generate a detailed risk assessment.
 This helps you understand your risks of Covid-19.

-How Does it Work?
+How Does The QCovid Calculator Work?

 The health records of over 8 million people were analysed during the first wave of the pandemic.
 It was found that certain factors affected your risk of being hospitalised or dying from Covid-19.
 These risk factors include age, sex, BMI, ethnicity and existing medical conditions.